 “A $100 analysis can make a $1,000,000 study worthless” –Frank Harrell

-To identify factors associated with passenger survival in the 1912 Titanic incidence.
+To identify variables associated with passenger survival in the 1912 Titanic incidence.

 Data import